lightningdevkit/lightningdevkit.org/docs/build_node.md

----
-id: build_node
-title: "Building a Node with LDK in Java"
+# Building a Node with LDK in Java
----

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 ## Introduction